reactjs/react.dev/beta/src/pages/apis/createRoot.md

 root.render(<App />);
 ````

-You only need to run this code once at startup.
+Usually, you only need to run this code once at startup.
 It will:

 1. Find the <CodeStep step={1}>browser DOM node</CodeStep> defined in your HTML.
 2. Display the <CodeStep step={2}>React component</CodeStep> for your app inside.